MyTooliT/ICOtronic/Documentation/API/usage.rst

 Reading Data
 ============

-After you connected to the sensor device you use the coroutine :meth:`SensorNode.open_data_stream` to open the data stream:
+After you connected to the sensor device use the coroutine :meth:`SensorNode.open_data_stream` to open the data stream and an ``async for`` statement to iterate over the received streaming data.
+The following code:

-.. automethod:: SensorNode.open_data_stream

-After you opened the stream use an ``async with`` statement to iterate over the received streaming data.
-For example, the code below:

 .. doctest::